ecmwf/metview-python/docs/grib.rst

    .. math::

          s_{i} = \sum_{k}^{N} x_{i}^{k}

-.. vector or list surrounding_points_indexes ( fieldset,list[,string] )
-.. vector or list surrounding_points_indexes ( fieldset,number,number[,string] )
-.. vector or list surrounding_points_indexes ( fieldset,vector,vector[,string] )
+.. py:function:: surrounding_points_indexes(fs, lats, lons, [mode])
+.. py:function:: surrounding_points_indexes(fs, location, [mode])

+   Returns the indexes of the gridpoints surrounding the given location (or locations) in ``fs``.

+   :param fs: input fieldset
+   :type fs: :class:`Fieldset`
+   :param lats: target latitude(s)
+   :type lats: float or ndarray
+   :param lons: target longitudes(s)
+   :type lons: float or ndarray
+   :param location: single target location defined as a list of [lat, lon]
+   :type location: list
+   :param str mode: specifies the way missing values are handled.
+The only allowed value is "all".
+   :rtype: ndarray or list of ndarray

+   ``fs`` must be a gridded field.

+   The location(s) can be specified in the following ways:

+   * ``location`` defines a single location.
+   * ``lats`` and ``lons`` can define either a single location (as float) or multiple locations (as ndarray).

+   The return value is an ndarray when ``fs`` only contains one field, and a list of ndarray otherwise.
+By default the 4 surrounding gridpoint indexes are returned.
+The only exception is when a field is defined on a **reduced Gaussian grid** and the input location is at the North or South pole, beyond the most extreme row of points.
+In this case there will be a 'circle' of surrounding points, and all of these indexes are returned.

+   If any of the surrounding points are **missing**, :func:`surrounding_points_indexes` will return nan.
+To prevent this, and to return all the points regardless, option ``mode`` has to be set to "all".

+.. .. py:function:: tan(fs)

 ..
-Returns the indexes of the four gridpoints surrounding the given location, ordered by increasing distance from the target point.
-If a list is given, it must contain two numbers - latitude and longitude.
-If two numbers are given, the first is the latitude, the second the longitude.
-The field must be a gridded field.
-If the fieldset has only one field, a single vector of indexes is returned; otherwise a list of vectors is returned.
-In the case where the field is a reduced Gaussian grid and the input location is at the North or South pole, beyond the most extreme row of points, there will be a 'circle' of surrounding points, and all of these indexes are returned.
+Return the tangent of ``fs`` at each grid point.

+..    :param fs: input fieldset
+..    :type fs: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

 ..
-For batch processing of multiple locations, two vectors can be given, the first is a vector of latitudes, the second the longitudes; this can be much more efficient than multiple calls with a single location each.
-If the fieldset has only one field, a single vector is returned; otherwise a list of vectors is returned.

-..
-By default, if any of the surrounding points are missing, the function will return nil.
-To prevent this, and to return all the points regardless, add the option 'all' as the last parameter of the function call.

-.. py:function:: tan(fs)

-   Return the tangent of ``fs`` at each grid point.

-   :param fs: input fieldset
-   :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`

 Values in ``fs`` are supposed to be specified in radians.
 Missing values are retained, unaltered by the calculation.
 For values which the tangent function is not defined for (e.g. :math:`\pi/2`) a missing value is returned.

 .. py:function:: tanlat(fs)